-Special protective equipment and precautions for fire-fighters

-Alert Fire Brigade and tell them location and nature of hazard.
+Special protective equipment a and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear full body protective clothing with breathing apparatus.
 Prevent, by any means available, spillage from entering drains or water course.
-Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area. rite rigititity Avoid enraving water onto liquid pools

-- Avoid spraying water onto liquid pools. ▶ DO NOT approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire.

-Fire/Explosion Hazard

-- Combustible.
-Slight fire hazard when exposed to heat or flame. - ▶ Heating may cause expansion or decomposition leading to violent rupture of containers. - ▶ On combustion, may emit irritating/ toxic fumes. - May emit acrid smoke. - Mists containing combustible materials may be explosive.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+Avoid spraying water onto liquid pools.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Fire/Explosion Hazard Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit irritating/ toxic fumes.
+May emit acrid smoke.
+Mists containing combustible materials may be explosive.
+May emit poisonous fumes.